Bost to speak about Ozark Chinquapin tree at library

-Steve Bost, the “Johnny Apple Seed” of the Ozark Chinquapin will be speaking July 18 at the Farmington Public Library, 101 N. A St.
+Steve Bost, the “Johnny Apple Seed” of the Ozark Chinquapin, will be speaking Tuesday at the Farmington Public Library, 101 N. A St.

 The program, which is free and open to the public, begins at 6:30 p.m. with a social time and refreshments.
 The program follows at 7 p.m.